Avon Products

-Avon Products, Inc. or simply known as Avon, is an American-British multinational cosmetics, skin care, fragrance and personal care company, based in London.
-It sells directly to the public.
-Avon had annual sales of $9.1 billion worldwide in 2020.
+Avon Products, Inc. (/'eIvɒn/ AY-von) is an Anglo-American multinational company selling cosmetics, skin care, perfume, and personal care products.
+It is a multi-level marketing company based in London.
+In 2020, Avon had annual sales of $9.1 billion worldwide.

-It is the fourteenth-largest beauty company and, with 6.4 million representatives, is the second largest direct-selling enterprise in the world (after Amway).
-The company's CEO is Angela Cretu who was appointed to the position in January 2020.
+It is the fourteenth-largest beauty company and, with 6.4 million representatives, is the second largest multi-level marketing company in the world (after Amway).
+The company's CEO is Kristof Neirynck who was appointed to the position in November 2023.
+The companies CFO, James Scully, was also named the companies COO in 2016.
+He started with Avon in 2015.
+Businesswoman Sara Davies MBE was appointed to the new role of Chief Inspiration Officer in 2024.